YuanDongJohnson/supabase-text/README.md

   - Server Rendered
   - Middleware
   - Protected Routes
+  - Type-Safed Schema using Drizzle ORM

 - supabase-ssr.
 A package to configure Supabase Auth to use cookies
 - Styling with [Next UI](https://nextui.org/)

 ## Demo

-You can view a fully working demo at [nextjs-app-supabase-template.vercel.app](https://nextjs-app-supabase-template.vercel.app/).
+You can view a fully working demo at [https://nextjs-app-supabase-template.vercel.app](https://nextjs-app-supabase-template.vercel.app/).

 ## Deploy to Vercel